 New major research project underway

-(6 June 2014) The Centre for Arctic Resource Development (CARD) is launching a research project aimed at improving expertise related to hazardous ice conditions in harsh, offshore operating environments.
-The project is supported by Hibernia Management and Development Company Ltd. (HMDC) and the Research and Development Corporation of Newfoundland & Labrador (RDC).
+(6 June 2014) The Centre for Arctic Resource Development (CARD) launched a research project aimed at improving expertise related to hazardous ice conditions in harsh, offshore operating environments.
+The project was supported by Hibernia Management and Development Company Ltd. (HMDC), and the Research and Development Corporation of Newfoundland & Labrador (RDC).

-Building upon Dr. Bailey’s previous CARD project, Development of Ice Ridge Keel Strength (DIRKS); the main focus of the MIR project is to gain a greater understanding of the fundamental mechanics and key physical parameters that contribute to the strength of the ice keel as it interacts with structures.
-CARD researchers will conduct a series of tests and numerical simulations to study the thermo-mechanical behavior of the ice rubble.
-The total budget for the project is $1.278 million CAD, which is being funded by HMDC, RDC and CARD.
+Built upon Dr. Bailey’s previous CARD project, Development of Ice Ridge Keel Strength (DIRKS); the main focus of the MIR project was to gain a greater understanding of the fundamental mechanics and key physical parameters that contribute to the strength of the ice keel as it interacts with structures.
+CARD researchers conducted a series of tests and numerical simulations to study the thermo-mechanical behaviour of the ice rubble.
+The total budget for the project was $1.278 million CAD, which was funded by HMDC, RDC, and CARD.

 “In Newfoundland and Labrador, we have the advantage of an emerging technology sector with expertise in harsh, offshore environments,” said Glenn Janes, CEO, RDC.
 “The knowledge acquired from this project will help facilitate the design of offshore infrastructure that can better withstand hazardous ice conditions in Arctic and sub-Arctic waters.”